History of Our Church

 Rev. David Carlson served as pastor for four years.

-Rev. Carol Miller served as pastor for eleven years.
+Rev. Carol Miller arrived and served as pastor for eleven years.

 The west addition was built allowing more space for offices and classrooms.

 In response to the rapid growth in Oak Creek and surrounding communities, a new sanctuary was built allowing for additional classroom space on the lower level.

 The church steeple was struck by lightning during a summer thunderstorm causing significant damage to the electrical systems within the church.

 Pastor Ann Bullis joined in serving OCCUMC with Pastor Paul for around a year.